bicarbon8/automated-functional-testing/packages/aft-jasmine-reporter/README.md

         const aft = new AftTest();
         await aft.verify(async (v: Verifier) => {
-            // `verify` calls `pending()` if should not be run which marks test as skipped await aft.logMgr.step('we should never get here if C1234 should not be run');
+            // `verify` calls `pending()` if should not be run which marks test as skipped await aft.reporter.step('we should never get here if C1234 should not be run');
             const result = await doStuff();
             return result;
         }).returns(equaling('stuff'));